bttcprotocol/bttc-doc/docs/mapping.md

 ## Standard Child Token

-If the token being mapped is a standard TRC-20 or TRC-721 contract, all you need to do is send us a mail, and our team will quickly deploy it on BTTC.
-Contract for standard sub-tokens.
+If the token you need to map is a standard TRC-20 or TRC-721 contract, please send an email to submit a map request after deploying the contract.

 You can determine whether your token is a standard contract by visiting the following link: